iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 49

-- Slide the flat end of your trusty spudger in between the case and the microphone cable.
-It's like giving your device a gentle nudge!
+- Gently slide the flat end of a spudger between the case and the microphone cable.
+You got this!

 Tools Used